schnerring/schnerring.github.io/content/posts/install-qbittorrent-jackett-lidarr-radarr-sonarr-and-plex-inside-truenas-jails/index.md

 See also: [Legal issues with BitTorrent (Wikipedia)](https://en.wikipedia.org/wiki/Legal_issues_with_BitTorrent)

+I'll only cover options that deviate from the defaults.
+I use DHCP reservations to manage my server IPs, so I use the `dhcp=1` option to create jails.

 ## Goals

-These are the goals pictured in the diagram above.
+The diagram above translates to the following requirements:

 - Each service lives inside a separate jail
-- Each service runs as a different user
+- Each service inside the jail runs as a different user
-- Each service user is a member of the built-in `media` group (GID `8675309`)
-- Each jail uses a dataset for configuration data
+- Each jail owns a dataset for configuration data
-- Media datasets shared between jails
-- Members of the `media` group are permitted to write to media datasets

-I only mention options that deviate from the defaults.
-I use DHCP reservations to manage my server IPs, so I use the `dhcp=1` option to create jails.
+- Jails share media datasets, but only one user has write permissions.
+E.g., Radarr can only read (`ro`) from the torrent dataset but write (`rw`) to the movies dataset.

 ## Groups